Demons of the Mind: Production

 Principal photography took place from 16 August to September 1971.
+Much of it was shot in Bolney in Surrey, where a castle had been built by a German banker.

 Peter Sykes was hired after Hammer were impressed by his work on Venom.
 The movie was based on the life of Franz Mesmer.

 Wicking says "there was a sort of snobbery about" the film "which I think is a bad thing."
-He says Sykes wanted Paul Scofield and then Dirk Bogarde and when neither of them wanted to do it, Hammer felt they could not ask their usual leading men, Peter Cushing and Christopher Lee, and went to Robert Hardy, which Wicking thought was a mistake.
+He says Sykes wanted Paul Scofield and then Dirk Bogarde and when neither of them wanted to do it, Hammer felt they could not ask their usual leading men, Peter Cushing and Christopher Lee, and the role was given to Robert Hardy, which Wicking thought was a mistake.
+Frank Godwin said Eric Porter was going to star but Porter changed his mind after seeing a mock up poster of the film and deciding he no longer wished to do horror movies.

+Sykes said the film was well reviewed and has become a cult film but was a commercial disappointment.
+"It wasn't a recognisable subject; there was no Frankenstein in it," said Sykes.

 Critical reception

+The Monthly Film Bulletin wrote: "Demons of the Mind opens with a coach rattling through the forest and closes with torch-wielding villagers descending on the wicked Baron.
+But although it is made with style (Peter Sykes proves adept at recreating the oppressive atmosphere of Hammer's earlier films), the content is meagre, and unfortunately the days are past when a string of horror-film clichés (terrified coachmen, beautiful screamers, crimson rose) could stand in lieu of a plot.
+It may be a measure of the makers' intentions that the part played by Gillian Hills was originally meant for Marianne Faithfull (former pop idol Paul Jones still plays the male lead); but with the script providing few pointers, the three juveniles manage only shallow performances, while Michael Hordern and Patrick Magee plump for gross overplaying.
+The film's principal distinction is its violence, mostly gratuitous and, in the case of the climactic bloodbath, thoroughly unpleasant."

 Time Out called the film "an exotic, Wildean horror story, visually as extravagant and tantalising as a decadent painting" that is "badly let down, though, by some grotesque overacting".

 The Hammer Story: The Authorised History of Hammer Films wrote of the film: "oblique, ambitious and suffused with an air of primal dread, Demons of the Mind deserved better."